harry1003/Machine-learning/1.gradient/README.md

         (eg. SO2, PM2.5, PM2...) in first 9 hrs, and you have to predict the value of
         PM2.5 in the 10th hr.

-## Gradient
+## Gradient Descent
-* What is gradient descent?
-    > Gradient descent is widely used in maching learning.
+        Gradient descent is widely used in maching learning.
-    > The concept is find the gradient of loss, and then go backward.
+        The concept is find the gradient of loss, and then go backward.
-    > So, the loss can reach a local min, where may have a good result.
+        So, the loss can reach a local min, where may have a good result.

-    In this example, we just use one layer weight to try to predict PM2.5.
+* In this example, we just use one layer weight to try to predict PM2.5.
     We define

         loss = (question * w - answer) ** 2,